valory-xyz/autonolas-aip/content/aips/core-enhancing-autonolas-protocol-security.md

 ## Security Considerations

 The proposed changes are designed to minimize security risks associated with CM's actions, including in cross-chain context.
-By enduring DAO compliance and reversibility, the proposed modifications aim to fortify the protocol security.
+By ensuring DAO compliance and reversibility, the proposed modifications aim to fortify the protocol security.

 Toward the implementations, the standard security procedures for Autonolas protocol development will be followed.